David Moursund: Associations and publications

 In 2007, Moursund established an Oregon non-profit company, Information Age Education.
 It provides free educational material designed for preservice and in-service K-12 teachers of teachers, and parents of K-12 students.
 Its publications include the IAE Blog, IAE Books, IAE-pedia, and IAE-Newsletter.
 All of these materials are available free online.

 Moursund served as the CEO of the 501(C)(3) non-profit corporation Advancement of Globally Appropriate Technology and Education (AGATE, established in 2015).
 Information Age Education is wholly contained in AGATE.

 Personal life

-Moursund married Sharon Yoder on October 19, 1989, in Eugene, Oregon.
-She died on September 15, 2011.
 Moursund died on September 1, 2021, at his home in Florence, Oregon.
+He is survived by his four children, Beth, Andy, Russell and Jenny; his four step-children, Bethanne, David, Bonnie, and Scott; by his former wife Janet Moursund; and his life partner Ann Lathrop.

 Books

 Moursund was the author, co-author, editor, or co-editor of more than 70 books, about 45 of which are now free online.
 His early books were textbooks in areas such as Numerical Analysis, computer programming, calculators, and computer literacy.
 Most of his more recent books were written for use in preservice and inservice teacher education.

 Here is a list of the most popular online books:

 The Fourth R (Second Edition) (2018).

 The 4th R of Reasoning/computational thinking makes use of both human and computer brains to answer questions, represent and solve problems, and accomplish tasks.
 The book presents arguments for and "how-to" suggestions for fully integrating the 4th R into the entire PreK-12 curriculum.
 La Cuarta R is the Spanish version.